 - 1/2 Cord.
 Prices range between $75 – $150

 - 1/4 Cord.
 Prices range between $38 – $75

 - 1/3 Cord.
 Prices range between $50 – $100

 The situation becomes more complex when we investigate other factors that affect how much wood is sold.

 Firstly, it’s important to understand that all wood is not created equal.
 Different types of wood have different burning properties that affect the heat that they produce when burned.

 Wood is classified as either hard or soft.
 Both types have different properties that affect the efficiency of its burning.

 Most wood is good to burn, however, some wood is better than others.
-In saying that some wood is better we are saying that a particular wood burns to produce more heat over a longer period of time and not leave too much ash.
+In saying that some wood is better we are saying that a particular wood burns to produce more heat over a longer period of time and not leave too much ash or creosote behind.

-Hardwood normally attracts a premium rate for several reasons.
+Hardwood like hickory normally attracts a premium rate for several reasons…

 Many hardwoods grow in abundance in large areas across the country.
 Maple, ash, and oak are all popular woods for burning.
 Although there is a good supply of this type of wood, it does take a long time for it to grow to a useful size.